 With the heavier materials and sturdy construction in mind, it’s no surprise that a higher price is common for 4 season tents.
 They are less versatile as you really only want to use them in winter, but if you need protection for harsh, chilly conditions, these are worth every penny spent.

-A common question if you already own a 3 season tent or don’t have the budgets for two tents is whether you can use your trusty 3 season in winter.
+A common question if you already own a 3 season tent or don’t have the budget for two tents is whether you can use your trusty 3 seasons in winter.
 There is no simple yes or no answer to this, but you can make a decision based on a few factors.

 Overall it is always better to err on the side of caution, especially when it comes to weather that is dangerous without proper shelter.
 It is also important to consider your own experience.
 Novice campers will be safer in a 4 season tent if they might experience bad weather or even just light snow while more experienced campers will have judgment to decide whether they may get by with a 3 season model or not.